 The Termination of Parental Rights in North Carolina

 To protect a child’s welfare, circumstances may demand that a responsible family member or other guardian petitions the court to terminate the parental rights of a biological or adoptive parent.
 In some cases, this takes place after a divorce and custody agreement.

-We realize that each case involving termination of parental rights is unique based on the specifics of the situation.
+We realize that each case involving North Carolina termination of parental rights is unique based on the specifics of the situation.
 Whether you are petitioning for termination of parental rights or want to discuss how to fight an adversarial petition seeking termination of parental rights, our family law attorneys at Younce, Vtipil & Baznik have the resources and experience to help you develop the appropriate action.

 What is Termination of Parental Rights in North Carolina?

 Parents of underage children in North Carolina have certain rights and responsibilities regarding their children.
 Their responsibilities include maintaining physical custody of the child, caring for the child, providing food and shelter, consenting for medical care, and protecting the child from harm.
 If a court in North Carolina grants a petition for termination of parental rights, the parent or parents named in the petition will no longer have custody of the child or make decisions on behalf of the child.

-An involuntary termination of parental rights often follows intervention by the local county Department of Social Services’ Child Protective Services.
+Involuntary termination of parental rights often follows intervention by the local county Department of Social Services Child Protective Services.
 This agency responds to reports of child abuse or neglect.
-The agency may petition the court to order removal of the child from the home and termination of parental rights if, after counseling and other efforts, the agency believes the child’s needs are not being met.
+The agency may petition the court to order the removal of the child from the home and termination of parental rights if, after counseling and other efforts, the agency believes the child’s needs are not being met.